natidevelop/natidevelop/README.md

  - 💬 Ask me about software development best practices.

- - 📫 How to reach me: LinkedIn: [https://www.linkedin.com/in/Natali Martinez/](https://www.linkedin.com/in/Natali Martinez/) | Email: natimartalvarez@gmail.com
+ - 📫 How to reach me:Email: natimartalvarez@gmail.com

  - ⚡ Fun fact: I love being in contact with nature; plants and animals are my passion.